 Mix the bisquick, garlic salt, oregano, & pepper in a medium bowl.
 Use the forks to cut the shortening into the mixture until crumbly.
 Make a well & pour in milk.
 Mix the ingredients completely & form balls.

 Once the balls are formed, drop them into the pot & let them simmer with the lid on for 25-30 mins.

 We got a new kitchen gadget this winter...a waffle maker!!!
 We love waffles, so I've been waffling it up by making everything with the waffle iron!
 Give it a try & see what you come up with...

 Art is an awesome thing when you have the right pieces.
-Aesthetic art is just to look at, but applied art is functional as well as good looking!
+Aesthetic art is just to look at, but applied art is functional & good looking!